-Part Description London datacenter Contains the master server, media server 1 and clients 4, 5, and 6.
+Part Description London datacenter Contains the primary server, media server 1 and clients 4, 5, and 6.
 The London datacenter also contains the encrypted data tape for clients 6 and 7 and unencrypted data tape for clients 4 and 5.
 The London datacenter connects to the Tokyo datacenter through a dedicated WAN connection.
 Tokyo datacenter Contains the media server 2 and clients 7, 10, 11, and 12.
 The Tokyo datacenter also contains the encrypted data tape for clients 7 and 12 and unencrypted data tape for clients 10 and 11.
 The Tokyo datacenter connects to the London datacenter through a dedicated WAN connection.
 Wide Area Network (WAN) Specifies that the dedicated WAN link connects the London datacenter with the Tokyo datacenter.
-The WAN provides connectivity between the master server in London to media server 2 with clients 7, 10, 11, and 12 in Tokyo.
+The WAN provides connectivity between the primary server in London to media server 2 with clients 7, 10, 11, and 12 in Tokyo.
 The WAN also provides connectivity between media server 1 in London to client 7 in London.
-Master server Specifies that the master server is located in the London datacenter and communicates with media server 1 and clients 4, 5, and 6.
-The master server also uses the WAN to communicate with media server 2, and clients 7, 10, 11, and 12 in Tokyo.
-Media servers Specifies that the multi-datacenter uses two media servers.
-Media server 1 is located in the London datacenter and media server 2 is located in the Tokyo datacenter.
-In London, media server 1 communicates with the master server and clients 4, 5, and 6.
-Media server 1 also communicates with client 7 in Tokyo.
-Media server 1 writes unencrypted data to tape for clients 4 and 5.
-Media server 1 writes encrypted data to tape for clients 6 and 7.
-Note that client 7 is located in Tokyo but its tape backup is located in London.
-The encrypted tape for clients 6 and 7 is transported off-site to a vault in London.
-In Tokyo, media server 2 communicates with the master server in London through the WAN and clients 7, 10, 11, and 12 in Tokyo.
-Media server 2 writes unencrypted data to tape for clients 10 and 11.
-Media server 2 also writes encrypted data to tape for clients 7 and 12.
-Note that even though client 7 is located in Tokyo and is backed up in London, client 7 is also backed up in Tokyo.
-The encrypted tape for clients 7 and 12 is transported off-site to a vault in Tokyo.
-Client side encryption Specifies that the client side encryption (not shown in the figure) ensures data confidentiality across the wire as well as on tape.
+Primary server Specifies that the primary server is located in the London datacenter and communicates with media server 1 and clients 4, 5, and 6.
+The primary server also uses the WAN to communicate with media server 2, and clients 7, 10, 11, and 12 in Tokyo.